 Classrooms don't have to be lecture theatres.
-Our students learn by doing and get the best-of-the-best when it comes to facilities and training spaces.
+Our students learn by doing and get the best when it comes to facilities and training spaces.

 IT game development studio

 Tech is everywhere!
 Our Dunedin Campus is home to our game development studio.
 Enjoy the chance to build, design and play games as part of your qualification.